Tesla falls on Musk tweet saying Hertz deal not signed yet

 AP Business Writer

 SILVER SPRING, Md.
-(AP) — Shares of Tesla Inc. tumbled about 1.5% in early trading on Tuesday after its CEO and founder Elon Musk tweeted that a contract to sell 100,000 cars to Hertz had not been signed, suggesting the deal had not been finalized.
+(AP) — Shares of Tesla Inc. tumbled almost 4% in midday trading on Tuesday after its CEO and founder Elon Musk tweeted that a contract to sell 100,000 cars to Hertz had not been signed, suggesting the deal had not been finalized.

 Hertz said on Tuesday that its plans haven’t changed.